Verona Arena: Description

-Cross-section from the wing side showing stairs and passages, and a map of the amphitheatre with sewers marked.
+A cross-section from the wing side showing stairs and passages, and a map of the amphitheatre with sewers marked.

-The amphitheatre’s foundational layout is an ellipse forming the arena (the central performance space), likely traced on the ground at the project’s outset.
+The amphitheatre's foundational layout is an ellipse forming the arena (the central performance space), likely traced on the ground at the project's outset.
 The outer perimeter was derived by drawing a concentric line around this ellipse.
-This base ellipse was constructed using four circles: two smaller ones (along the major axis) derived by dividing the semi-major axis into five 25-foot segments, with two segments forming the radius at the axis’s ends, and a larger curve with a seven-part, 25-foot radius centered at the outer extension’s end.
+This base ellipse was constructed using four circles: two smaller ones (along the major axis) derived by dividing the semi-major axis into five 25-foot segments, with two segments forming the radius at the axis's ends, and a larger curve with a seven-part, 25-foot radius centered at the outer extension's end.

-The arena measures 75.68 m x 44.43 m (250 x 150 Roman feet), a round figure reflecting the simplicity of the base module, with a 5:3 ratio between the major and minor axes.
-The cavea spans 39.40 m (125 feet), while the amphitheatre’s maximum dimensions (major x minor axis) are 152.43 m x 123.23 m (520 x 420 Roman feet).
+The arena measures 75.68m × 44.43m (250 × 150 Roman feet), a round figure reflecting the simplicity of the base module, with a 5:3 ratio between the major and minor axes.
+The cavea spans 39.40m (125feet), while the amphitheatre's maximum dimensions (major × minor axis) are 152.43m × 123.23m (520 × 420 Roman feet).
 These dimensions rank the Arena eighth among Roman amphitheatres and fourth in Italy, following the Colosseum, the Campanian Amphitheatre, and the Amphitheatre of Milan.

 The amphitheatre was built on a slight artificial elevation (now below street level), with foundations of an opus caementicium plate.
-A 1.60 m height difference exists between the outermost ring and the podium base.
+A 1.60m height difference exists between the outermost ring and the podium base.
 Rainwater drainage, critical for such a large structure, was managed by three annular sewers beneath the floors of concentric galleries supporting the first level.
 Two additional sewers along the major and minor axes channeled runoff to the Adige, one explored for about 100 meters.
 This sewer system was highly efficient, with a consistent two-meter height.
-Constructed with sections of pebble masonry bound by mortar, interspersed with three horizontal brick rows, they were capped with large stone slabs—a technique mirrored in Verona’s civic sewer system.
+Constructed with sections of pebble masonry bound by mortar, interspersed with three horizontal brick rows, they were capped with large stone slabs—a technique mirrored in Verona's civic sewer system.